-The easiest way to do so is by means of plugins.
-There are several free and premium WordPress plugins out there that help you to enable caching on your website.
+The easiest way to do so is by using plugins.
+Several free and premium WordPress plugins help you enable caching on your website.

-In this article, I will particularly talk about WP-Rocket plugin.
+In this article, I will particularly talk about the WP-Rocket plugin.

 Developed by Jonathan Buttigieg and Jean-Baptiste Marchand-Arvier, WP-Rocket is a premium caching plugin that delivers the best results out of all WordPress caching tools on the market.

-It works by stimulating the current user’s session cookies when requesting a page to cache.
-In addition to better performance levels, it includes a better, and easier-to-use settings area.
+It works by stimulating the current user’s session cookies when requesting a page to the cache.
+In addition to better performance levels, it includes a better and easier-to-use settings area.